Muratura43/InjectIt/README.md

 # InjectIt
-A little fun dependency injector
+A little fun dependency injector, used for learning and testing purposes.
+Based on a PluralSight tutorial from Scott Allen.